|Chairman||J Hall > F Shepherd|

 Arrivals included Shay Given, Temuri Ketsbaia, Jon Dahl Tommason, and Stuart Pearce and with the season barely underway John Barnes and Ian Rush also rolled up.

-Despite a decent start in the League it was to be a desperately disappointing Premiership season as Newcastle won only 11 games all season.
+Despite a decent start in the League it was to be a desperately disappointing Premiership season as Newcastle won only 11 games.
 The main problem - not surprisingly - was a lack of goals.
 Shearer didn't return until mid January.
 Asprilla missed loads of game due to international duty then seemed to lose interest and was sold back to Parma.
 Tomasson and new signing Andersson failed to make an impact.

 United beat Croatia Zagreb to enter the Champions League "proper", but although Barcelona were beaten at St. James' in one of the most memorable nights in the club's history that proved to be the highpoint and they did not make it to the next stage.